Lighthouse and naval vessel urban legend: History

-In August 1934, the London weekly Answers, founded by Alfred Harmsworth, expanded the cartoon into a humorous anecdote, which was reprinted on both sides of the Atlantic.
+In August 1934, the London weekly Answers, founded by Alfred Harmsworth in 1888, expanded the cartoon into a humorous anecdote, which was reprinted on both sides of the Atlantic.
 This version read:

 Variants appeared in humor books and periodicals over the next several decades.
-In 1943, Raphael Tuck & Sons issued a postcard version, with an illustration of the prow of an ocean liner and passing a uniformed man at the rail of a similar object:

-"Where the ell are you going on your perishin' ship? / This ain't no ship, it's a lighthouse!"
+In 1943, Raphael Tuck & Sons issued a postcard version, with an illustration of the prow of an ocean liner and passing a uniformed man at the rail of a similar object: "Where the ell are you going on your perishin' ship? / This ain't no ship, it's a lighthouse!"

 Steven Covey told his own version in his 1989 bestseller The Seven Habits of Highly Effective People, and Covey in turn cited an issue of Proceedings published two years earlier.
 Isaac Asimov included it in a 1992 humor anthology.

 Since 1995, the story continues to be told, albeit with some awareness that it is probably fictional.
 In 2004 Silva compass, a Swedish maker of marine navigational equipment, dramatized it in a television ad called "The Captain".
 Its version was set in the Irish Sea, with the ship called the USS Montana and an Irish lighthouse keeper.
 The advertisement, filmed in English with Swedish subtitles, won a Bronze Lion at that year's Cannes Lions International Advertising Festival.

-Four years later, in 2008, retired Admiral Mike McConnell, then Director of National Intelligence, used the anecdote at the beginning of a speech at Johns Hopkins University.
+Four years later, in 2008, retired Admiral Mike McConnell, then United States Director of National Intelligence, used the anecdote at the beginning of a speech at Johns Hopkins University.
 He insisted it was a true story.
-"I was in the signals intelligence business where you listen to the people talk and so on" he told his listeners beforehand.
+"I was in the signals intelligence business where you listen to the people talk and so on", he told his listeners beforehand.
 "This is true.
 It's an actual recording."
 When he was later questioned on this, a spokesman said those statements were meant merely to set the audience up.
 "It's a technique—comedians use it all the time to get the audience to buy in".